 TRAUMATIC BRAIN INJURY AS CHRONIC DISEASE

 A review of 25 years of treating survivors of brain injury in a university of Texas medical school study, shows that brain injury is a chronic ongoing process rather then a one time injury, as traditionally thought.
 The researchers hope to reclassify traumatic brain injury as a chronic disease, which will help researches with additional funding to investigate potential cures.
 They stress that neurological disorders can decrease life expectancy through sleep disorders, cardiac arrhythmia, or epilepsy.
-The disorders lead to gradual decline in cognitive functioning, a hosts of endocrine disorders, and psychiatric and psychological diseases.
+The disorders lead to gradual decline in cognitive functioning, hosts of endocrine disorders, and psychiatric and psychological diseases.

 TRAUMATIC BRAIN IN JURY COMMON AMONG HOMELESS

 A study of more than 900 homeless men and women in Toronto showed that an astonishing 58% of the homeless men and 42% of the homeless women have a history of traumatic brain injury.
-For many people, the first instance of brain injury occur at a young age, suggesting that it could have set off a chain of events leading to homelessness.
+For many people, the first instance of brain injury occurs at a young age, suggesting that it could have set off a chain of events leading to homelessness.
 The study again highlights the seriousness of brain injury to a life as a successful human being.

 SOLDIERS WITH BRAIN INJURY HAVE HIGHER EPILEPSY RISK DECADES LATER

 New research in the publication Neurology, showed that 13% of post traumatic epilepsy reported in head-wounded veterans did not show up until more than 14 years after the brain injury.
 A study found that the types of seizure changed over time, often becoming more severe.